temporalio/documentation/docs/go-new/developers-guide.md

 In Go, you must use the `workflow.ExecuteChildWorkflow` API and pass it `workflow.Context`, `workflow.ChildWorkflowOptions`, the Workflow Type, and any parameters that should be passed to the Child Workflow Execution.

+`workflow.ChildWorkflowOptions` contain the same fields as "normal" [Workflow Options](#what-are-workflow-execution-options).
+These fields will automatically inherit their values from the Parent Workflow Options if not explicitly set.
+If a custom `WorkflowID` is not set then one will be generated when it is invoked.

 ```go
 func YourWorkflowDefinition(ctx workflow.Context, params ParentParams) (ParentResp, error) {